 What if I told you a man could be accused of sexual misconduct with a minor but his fan base still supported him?
 What if I told you there was recorded evidence of this man committing or admitting to committing heinous acts but his fan base still supported him?
-If I asked these questions to your average black or brown person I’m willing to bet good money their answer would be that I must be describing President Donald Trump and the MAGA Hat Mafia… But what if I told you I was actually talking about R. Kelly and Kellyphiles?
+If I asked these questions to your average black or brown person I’m willing to bet good money they would answer that I must be describing President Donald Trump and the MAGA Hat Mafia… But what if I told you I was talking about R. Kelly and Kellyphiles?

 What?
 Why are you looking at me like that?
 Whether you want to admit it or not R. Kelly and his fans are nothing more than the BET version of Donald Trump and his supporters.

 Stings when you hear it out loud, doesn’t it?
 If you have spent the last two years wondering how someone could be so vile but still have such a staggering amount of support while bumping the remix edition of a song called Ignition, you are part of the problem.
 Your unwavering support helped R. Kelly go from general creep to full-on megalomaniac with a god complex.

 Though Trump’s rise happened in a much quicker fashion than Kells, the parallels listed above are undeniable.
 If hearing this bothers you this next point will probably make you want to throw things: